celery/celery/docs/userguide/tasks.rst

 before the transaction has been committed; The database object doesn't exist yet!

-The solution is to use the ``on_commit`` callback to launch your Celery task once all transactions have been committed successfully.
+The solution is to use :meth:`~celery.contrib.django.task.DjangoTask.delay_on_commit` instead:

 .. code-block:: python